-A foundation with bowing, buckling walls is demonstrating the damage caused by expansive soils.
+A foundation with buckling and bowing walls is demonstrating the damage caused by expansive soils.
 When clay-rich soils absorb moisture, their volume increases dramatically.

 This can increase pressure on your home's foundation walls by thousands of pounds, causing walls to bow and buckle inward.

-With total foundation replacement, heavy equipment is brought in to totally excavate the soil around your home and expose the foundation.
+With total foundation replacement, heavy equipment is brought in to completely excavate the soil around your home and expose the foundation.